dwayne/elm-random-quote-machine/tutorial/step-06.md

   )
 ```

-## Select a random quote when the app loads
+## Select a random quote when the app initially loads

 ```elm
 init : String -> (Model, Cmd Msg)